LunarWatcher/lunarwatcher.github.io/content/contact.md

 ## Support related to &lt;insert the name of one of my repos here&gt;

 Please consider opening an issue rather than contacting me directly.
-This is exclusively for information sharing if it's a problem that others might have.
-[We're not well-served](https://xkcd.com/979/) with discussions ending in "DM me" when it's a type of problem others might have.
-(Security vulnerabilities are an exception for obvious reasons).
+This is exclusively for information sharing, as it may allow others with the same problem to find information about it more easily.
+[We're not served](https://xkcd.com/979/) with discussions ending in "DM me" when it's a type of problem others might have.

+## Job offers

+I'm not interested in unsolicited job offers.
+I'm perfectly fine with looking for jobs on my own.

 ## Everything else

 If not otherwise listed here, there's no particular restrictions aside the obvious one: _don't be an asshole_.

-I'm also completely fine with being DMed for purely social reasons.
+I'm also completely fine with being contacted for purely social reasons.
 I don't bite (unless bitten first).